quixio/quix-samples/python/write/NY-Citibikes/README.md

 This is part of the Quix [data science tutorial](https://quix.ai/docs/guides/tutorials/data-science-tutorial.html).

-- **NY Bikes I - Citibikes**: get real time availability of New York bikes.
+- NY Bikes I - Citibikes (this one): get real time availability of New York bikes.
-- NY Bikes II - Prediction: get real time weather forecasts for New York.
+- NY Bikes II - OpenWeather API: get real time weather forecasts for New York.
 - NY Bikes III - Prediction: predict near future bikes availability in New York based on current bikes and weather forecasts.

 You will need an [OpenWeather (free) account](https://home.openweathermap.org/users/sign_up/) to complete this tutorial.